Case study

 Resultaten volgens onze klant

-November and December are slow months, the sale is about to start and people are waiting for it.
-So at the moment, I can't say much about the results, but I'm very satisfied so far.
-Omar did go through the data with us recently to see what happened, and that looked good.
-I just think we'll see real results at the beginning of next year.
+November and December are slow months — the sale is about to start, and people are holding off until then.
+So at the moment, it’s still a bit early to judge the results, but I’m very happy so far.
+Omar recently went through the data with us to see what was happening, and it looked promising.
+I think we’ll really start seeing results at the beginning of next year.

-In the meantime, I have already recommended Polaris to another clothing store and they are now also your customers.
-In the coming months, I await the results of the work, but I may be open to further cooperation.
+In the meantime, I’ve already recommended Polaris to another clothing store, and they’re now a client too.
+Over the next few months, I’ll be keeping an eye on the results of the work, but I’m definitely open to continuing the collaboration.

 CONTACT